RVCSU is Going Green!

 · Student sustainability challenges

-· Becoming members of “Hedgehog Friendly Campus”
+· Becoming part of “Hedgehog Friendly Campus”

 Information about when these meetings are held and how to join will be in the email SUpdates and on the RVCSU Facebook page!
 Feel free to email our Environment Officer, Olivia, with any questions at email@example.com.